pytorch/xla/CONTRIBUTING.md

-## Cpp style guide
+## C++ style guide

 `pytorch/xla` uses `clang-format-7` with a customized style config.
-If your PR touches cpp codebase, please run the following command before submmiting a PR.
+If your PR touches the C++ source files, please run the following command before submmiting a PR.

 ```Shell
 # If your PR only changes foo.cpp, run the following in xla/ folder